 Figure 2 introduces an important implication for fiscal policy.
-It shows that marginal increases in the labor income taxes that do not affect the existence of bubbles have no effect on the stock of productive capital in the economy with bubbles.
-However, a non-marginal increase in the tax rate on the labor income of the young that makes the bubble disappear will cause a dramatic reduction in the stock of capital since the only long run equilibrium is the steady state without bubble.
-A large decline in the stock of productive capital would also occur if we instead consider a non-marginal reduction in the tax rate on the labor income of the middle age individuals that also eliminates bubbles.
+It shows that marginal increases in the labour income taxes that do not affect the existence of bubbles have no effect on the stock of productive capital in the economy with bubbles.
+However, when Σ is close to 1, a non-marginal increase in the tax rate on the labour income that makes the bubble disappear will cause a dramatic reduction in the stock of capital since the only long run equilibrium is the steady state without bubble.
+When Σ is close to 0, a large decline in the stock of productive capital would also occur if we instead consider a non-marginal reduction in the tax rate on the labour income, since this tax reduction eliminates bubbles in this case.
 These results point out an important discontinuity in the effects that fiscal policy has on production.
+They also highlight the crucial role played by the distribution of income to design the fiscal policy and to evaluate which generation will benefit or suffer from the tax variation.

 The effects illustrated in the first two panels of Figure 2 are obtained when fiscal policy makes a productive bubble disappear.
 However, for a different distribution of income by age group, the same fiscal policy may cause the disappearance of an unproductive bubble.
-This possibility is illustrated in Panels c and d of Figure 2, that display, respectively, the effects of taxes on the labor income of the young individuals and the effects of taxes on the labor income of the middle age individuals.
+This possibility is illustrated in Panels c and d of Figure 2, that display, respectively, the effects of taxes on the labour income when Σ is close to 1 and Σ is close to 0.
 These two panels show that in this case a non-marginal change in the tax rates that eliminates the bubble will cause an increase, instead of a decrease in the stock of capital once the economy reaches the bubbleless steady state.